Cloufield/GWASTutorial/06_Association_tests/README.md

 1	135163	1:135163:C:T	C	T	T	ADD	503	0.676666	0.242611	-1.60989	0.107422	.
 ```

+Usually other options are added to enhance the sumstats:

+* --keep xxx/kiso2021/for_plink2/unrelated.sample.id	# Because the standard linear regression does not account for the relatedness, the kinship-pruned samples in last steps are suggested.
+* --mach-r2-filter 0.7 2.0	# It allows to use only the variants passed an (MaCH)Rsq filter.
+NOTE: when pgen file is used, the upper boundary should be 2.
+* --glm **cols=+a1freq,+machr2** firth-fallback **omit-ref**	# The `cols=` requests the following columns in the sumstats: here are allele1 frequency and (MaCH)Rsq, `firth-fallback` will test the common variants without firth correction, which could improve the speed, `omit-ref` will force the ALT==A1==effect allele, otherwise the minor allele would be tested (see the above result, which ALT may not equal A1).
+* --covar-variance-standardize	# To normalize the covariates which may at a huge scale, like AGE**AGE.
+* --covar-name AGE SEX PC1-PC20	# Instead of setting the index of columns, directly specify the column name.

 ## Genomic control

 Genomic control (GC) is a basic method for controlling for the confunding factors like population stratification.